antpaw/kohana_debugwithstyle/README.md

 ### Installation:

 1. enable the `debugwithstyle` module in the `bootstrap.php`
-2. choose the theme you like in the `config.php`
+2. choose the theme you like in the `config`
 3. check out `usage-example.php` to get started